UPDATE: All tours have been sold out!

 On the tour, kayakers will be able to see the salmon in action as they make their way into the hatchery system for spawning, a crucial practice to help improve salmon populations throughout Northern California.

-The cost is $30 for adults and $20 for students K-12, with kayaks and life-preservers provided for anyone who needs them.
+The cost is $45, with kayaks and life-preservers provided for anyone who needs them.
 For more information and to register for the event, go here.

 The Feather River Fish Hatchery raises Chinook salmon and steelhead along the Feather River, just below Lake Oroville.
 The hatchery is wonderful place to learn about the salmon spawning process and includes an underwater window to see the hatchery displays and a viewing area of the fish ladder.
 Each fall, the hatchery harvests over 15 million salmon eggs.